sagemath/git-developer-guide/developer/coding_in_other.rst

 The PARI C library interface
 ============================

-(This chapter was written by Martin Albrecht.)

 Here is a step-by-step guide to adding new PARI functions to Sage.
 We use the Frobenius form of a matrix as an example.
 Some heavy lifting for matrices over integers is implemented using the PARI library.
 To compute the Frobenius form in PARI, the ``matfrobenius`` function is used.

 There are two ways to interact with the PARI library from Sage.
 The gp interface uses the gp interpreter.
 The PARI interface uses